Blue Cross blog

 - Don’t take your dog with you to a fireworks display

-- Try to make sure fireworks aren’t set off near your horse’s field or stable – tell neighbours and local fireworks display organizers that there are horses nearby
+- Try to make sure fireworks aren’t set off near your horse’s field or stable – tell neighbours and local fireworks display organisers that there are horses nearby

 - Keep your horse in a familiar environment and a normal routine with companions to make them feel secure.
 If they’re normally out in the field, keep them there as long as it’s safe, secure and not near the fireworks display area.